Rofumer/TakeItOut/README.md

 This utility picks a block from a shulker by pressing the pick block button ( the mouse wheel by default).
 This mod also works with litematica schematics.
-With litematica you can toggle on/off auto pick mode.
+With litematica you can toggle on/off auto pick mode ("R" button by default).
+It will help you build very quick with any litematica printer.
+You can also pick block if you right click on it in the schematic (trying the place it down).
+Mod must be installed on a  server side too if you want to play with that on a public server!
+Or use added here plugin-companion for Paper/Purpur/Spigot/Bukkit servers.

+Take a look at the small Youtube Guide - https://www.youtube.com/watch?v=ZIMq0n-fFDM